alloy-rs/core/abi/type_system.md

 ### To what extent?

 We support types at the interface between Solidity and other systems.
-These are types that are commonly encoded/decoded.
-We do not support types that are internal-only (e.g. `mapping`) or solidity type modifications describing EVM internals (e.g. `payable` and `memory`).
+These are types that are commonly ABI encoded/decoded.
+We do not support types that are internal-only (e.g. array slices) or solidity type modifications describing EVM internals (e.g. `payable` and `memory`) except where they interact with external systems.

+Mappings and storage items are a special case, as public storage items imply the existence of a getter function.
+We do not currently support parsing storage defs into `SolCall` types, but may in the future.

 **Support overview:**